shakhrukhb/UzbekistanReformSentimentAnalysis/README.md

 In the classification.py file includes classifying the posts into categories into like Society, Health, Sports, World, Science and Technology, Politics, Crime, Economy, Culture, Show Business and Miscellaneous using `coppercitylabs/uzbek-news-category-classifier` pre-trained model.

 ## Neural Network Models
 Neural Network models are included in nn.py file.
 These models are implemented using Transformers including architectures like CNN, LSTM, GRU, and a baseline feed-forward network.
 Note that in Train function, you should specify the model architecture.
+The higherst F1 score achieved for Feed-forward = 0.647, for CNN = 0.651, for LTSM = 0.597, for GRU = 0.634.
 To train the model with a selected Neural Network model, run:
 ```bash
 python nn.py train
 ```